 I made it this week using all scraps from my workshop.
-And I can not wait to show you how I made it!
+Here’s the tutorial to make your own Vintage Rustic Sleigh Ride Sign!

 I know I’ve probably overstated this, but At Home has everything for your home decorating!
 For instance, birch logs can be purchased in the wedding section of At Home.
 (I’m not sure why they are in that section, but they are.)
 They were 6 feet tall, but I cut each log into three for display by the fireplace.